CorradoRossi/resources/readme.md

 ## Developer Resources

-> Hello World! 👋 What was originally the introduction to this list mutated somehow into a sort of impromptu history lesson/philosophical treatise--I really don't know how the heck that happened!
+> Hello World! 👋 The introduction to this list somehow mutated into a sort of impromptu history lesson/philosophical treatise on thinking like a dev--I really don't know how the heck that happened!
 I was just typing away and then... **bam**!
-I hope it isn't received as too preachy or prescriptive: It sure wasn't intended as such.
-Think of it as a naiively optimistic pep talk from one student of life to another.
+I hope it doesn't come across as preachy or prescriptive: Think of it as a naiively optimistic pep talk from one student of life to another. 👍
 >
-> If you're just here for the links and resources, skip down to the [links & resources](#links#&#resources) section.
-If however you enjoy long winded rambling pontification, well you can start right from the top.
+> If you're just here for the links and resources, skip down to the [links & resources](#links & resources) section.
+If however you enjoy long winded rambling pontification, well you can start right from the top. 😂

 <img src="time-understanding.png" alt="understanding" width="100%">

-*The more you know, the more you know you don't know.*  - someone ~~smart~~ wise AF
+> *The more you know, the more you know you don't know.*  - someone ~~smart~~ **wise AF**

 ##### Table Of Contents